 Alcohol or caffeine

-Your mother should limit fatty foods in her diet so that she can maintain a healthy weight, but the time of day she chooses to indulge in these meals is important, too.
-Foods that are very high in saturated fat, such as fried foods and pizza, put a lot of strain on the body and take longer to digest.
-This means that they can cause discomfort to the digestive system as she tries to drift off, thus disturbing her sleep patterns.
+Your parent should limit fatty foods in their diet so they can maintain a healthy weight, but the time of day they choose to indulge in these meals is important, too.
+Foods that are very high in fat, such as fried foods and pizza, put a lot of strain on the body and take longer to digest.
+This means that they can cause discomfort to the digestive system as they try to drift off, thus disturbing sleep patterns.

 Avoiding spicy foods may help to prevent heartburn, but your mother may not know that these dishes can also affect her ability to enjoy sleep.
 Meals that pack a lot of heat can raise your core body temperature, which can have an adverse effect on your sleep patterns.
 If you and your mom want to enjoy a spicy meal together, make sure that you do so for lunch.

-Sleep is very important for your mother’s overall health – after all, we spend roughly one-third of our lives enjoying slumber.
-Be sure that she is eating the right foods so that she is able to drift off to sleep without any problems.
+Sleep is very important for your senior parent’s overall health – after all, we spend roughly one-third of our lives enjoying slumber.
+Be sure that they are eating the right foods so they are able to drift off to sleep without any problems.